Tanzania Community Service

 Itinerary 15 Days

 Thanks to its fantastically rich wildlife, the allure of the fascinating Maasai people, and many years of stability, Tanzania is one of Africa's great success stories.
-Yet life in rural villages remains simple, and basic infrastructure is still being developed in many areas. in the hills of northern Tanzania, settle into a village and work on projects that help improve daily life. document life in the village and craft a story about your experience.
-Cap off the trip with a wildlife safari and a very special evening with the Maasai.
+Yet life in rural villages remains simple, and basic infrastructure is still being developed in many areas.
+In the hills of northern Tanzania, settle into a village and work on projects that help improve daily life. document life in the village and craft a story about your experience.
+Cap off the trip with a wildlife safari and a very special evening in a Maasai community.